 It also means if you are careful, you can sneak a few out of the pan to save for later before anyone sees them!

-I recommend serving by themselves, or as a brownie sundae with a scoop of vanilla ice cream and a drizzle of hot fudge on top!
+I recommend serving by themselves, or as a brownie sundae with a scoop of vanilla ice cream and a drizzle of homemade hot fudge on top!

 Don’t forget a few extra chocolate sprinkles or chocolate chips!